 -The anti-inflammatory diet

-How to be a savvy shopper and food sleuth?
+Be a savvy shopper and food sleuth.

 And God, you are bringing this to everyone’s attention !!!
 I have tried to live this way my entire life, but now I am getting rid of many things that I thought were not so bad !
 I am learning and you are showing us the path.
 Thank you